techbrett/OfficeDocs-SkypeForBusiness/Teams/walkie-talkie-troubleshoot.md

 If users experience issues in which they're not receiving transmissions, try the following steps:

-1. Verify that both the sender and receiver are connected to the same Walkie Talkie channel.
+1. Check the participant list to verify that both the sender and receiver are connected to the same Walkie Talkie channel.
-1. Make sure that Walkie Talkie is connected to the network.
+1. [Run the network test in Walkie Talkie](#run-the-network-test-in-walkie-talkie) to make sure they have a good network connection.
 1. Restart Walkie Talkie to refresh the connection.
 1. Check whether the user's status is set to **Do not disturb**, in focus time, or in quiet time in Teams on the device.
 These modes might block transmissions.